 Lindenstraße 9–14, 10969 Berlin

-The exhibition centers individual perspectives as it explores Jewish experiences in the German Democratic Republic (GDR), extending this narrative beyond Reunification to the present day.
-Witnesses to history and their personal stories are at the heart of the show.
+The exhibition centered individual perspectives as it explores Jewish experiences in the German Democratic Republic (GDR), extending this narrative beyond Reunification to the present day.
+Witnesses to history and their personal stories were at the heart of the show.
 What motivated Jews to return to the GDR?
 What did it mean to be Jewish there?
 What kinds of relationships did Jews have with the state and its structures?

 In the aftermath of the Shoah, many Jews were united by a shared desire to build an anti-fascist state in eastern Germany – “another country,” as some of them put it in interviews.
 Some of these returnees had fled Germany during the Nazi regime and returned after 1945 to the Soviet zone of occupation.
 Many had survived concentration camps or periods in hiding.
 In the exhibition, they talk about their experiences in exile, their survival, and their return migration.